Bora Bora: A Unique Family Beach Vacation

 Yes, you can take kids to Bora Bora.
 In fact, this Polynesian Island is perfect for a beach getaway with kids.

-I recently took a family vacation to Bora Bora in French Polynesia with four nieces and nephews aged 8 to 13 and their parents.
+I recently took a family vacation to this French Polynesia island with four nieces and nephews aged 8 to 13 and their parents.

-Here were our favorite four activities from our Bora Bora trip with kids:
+Here were our favorite four activities from our Bora Bora beach vacation with kids:

 4 Awesome Bora Bora Things To Do With Kids